jdelrue/info_grid/docs/tf_farming/concepts/cloud_units.md

 Cloud units are the way to account for capacity farmed and used.
 They are the compute and storage equivalent to kWh - kilo watt hour - the unit of energy.

-We utillise three categories of units:
+We utilise three categories of units:
 - Compute Unit.
-A compute unit represents a certain amount of dataprocessoing power.
+A compute unit represents a certain amount of data processoing power.
 Data processing power is made up of cores (logical [CPU's](https://en.wikipedia.org/wiki/Central_processing_unit)) and RAM ([Random Access Memory](https://en.wikipedia.org/wiki/Random-access_memory))
 - Storage Unit.
 A storage unit represents a certain size of data store at a certain access speed ([IOPS](https://en.wikipedia.org/wiki/IOPS))
 - Network Unit.
 A network unit is a representation of the amount of data that travels in and out of the acquired storage units